Skip to Main Content

 DC Fast Charging

-Although not all EVs come with DC fast charging as a standard feature, it’s often available as an upgrade package and well worth the investment.
-DC fast charging can charge a fully electric EV up to 80% in 30 minutes, making it ideal for highway and interstate applications.
-However, DC fast charging plugs are not standardized.
-There are currently three types of DCFC plugs: CHAdeMO, SAE Combo (CCS), and Tesla/NACS.
+Although not all EVs come with DC fast charging as a standard feature, it’s well worth the investment.
+DC fast charging stations can charge a fully electric EV up to 80% in 30 minutes, making it ideal for highway and interstate applications.
+However, DCFC plugs are not standardized.
+There are currently three types of DC fast charger plugs: CHAdeMO, SAE Combo (CCS), and Tesla/NACS.
 The good news for EV drivers is many DC fast chargers have both the CHAdeMO and CCS plugs available for use, ensuring you can charge and be on your way at a DC fast charging station.

 CHAdeMO